 Shirley Henry is the Deputy Washington Editor for NPR News.
 In this role, she helps oversee all aspects of the Washington Desk.
 Its correspondents, editors, and producers cover the White House, Congress, the Supreme Court, the Justice Department, presidential campaigns, and other electoral politics, and tell stories across all of NPR's broadcast and digital platforms.
 She is also the lead editor for NPR's White House coverage and an editor of the NPR Politics Podcast.

 Henry came to NPR in September 2014 as a Senior Editor for the Washington Desk and was promoted to Deputy Washington Editor in February 2015.
-She has played a key role in helping shape NPR's 2016 election coverage and in the creation of the NPR Politics Podcast.
+She played a key role in helping shape NPR's 2016 election coverage and in the creation of the politics podcast.

-Before coming to NPR, Henry worked at CNN in a number of capacities—everything from producing shows, to field producing, to managing coverage in CNN's Washington Bureau.
+Before coming to NPR, Henry worked at CNN in a number of capacities, including producing shows, field producing, and managing coverage in CNN's Washington Bureau.
 From April 2013 to August 2014, she was the supervising producer of CNN's National Security Unit.
-In that role, Henry managed the reporters and producers covering national security issues, from the Pentagon, State Department, and intelligence beats.
+In that role, Henry managed the reporters and producers covering intelligence beats and national security issues from the Pentagon and the State Department.
 She was also the editor of a blog on CNN.com that covered national security issues.

 Henry graduated Phi Beta Kappa from Boston University where she received a bachelor's degree in journalism and a bachelor's degree in international relations.
 She also received a master's degree in public policy from Georgetown University.